Biden to pull US troops from Afghanistan, end ‘forever war’

 “We cannot continue the cycle of extending or expanding our military presence in Afghanistan hoping to create the ideal conditions for our withdrawal, expecting a different result,” said Biden, who delivered his address from the White House Treaty Room, the same location where President George W. Bush announced the start of the war.
 “I am now the fourth United States president to preside over an American troop presence in Afghanistan.
 Two Republicans.
 Two Democrats.
 I will not pass this responsibility to a fifth.”

-The decision marks perhaps the most significant foreign policy decision for Biden in the early going of his presidency.
+Biden’s announcement, which he followed with a visit to Arlington National Cemetery, marks perhaps the most significant foreign policy decision in the early going of his presidency.

 He’s long been skeptical about the U.S. presence in Afghanistan.
 As Barack Obama’s vice president, Biden was a lonely voice in the administration who advised the 44th president to tilt towards a smaller counterterrorism role in the country while military advisers were urging a troop buildup to counter Taliban gains.
 Biden has also made clear he wants to recalibrate U.S. foreign policy to face bigger challenges posed by China and Russia.